 Gelato vs Ice Cream

+One of the key differences between gelato and ice cream, the two mouth licking desserts, is the air content.
+Anyhow, before trying to fully understand all these differences, answer this question.
+Have you ever tasted gelato?
 When people visit Italy they get a chance to savor a special dessert called gelato.
 It looks and tastes like ice-cream, which is why not many think of it as anything different from ice-cream.
-But the very fact there are gelato parlors next to ice-cream parlors is enough to suggest that there are differences between the two sweet desserts.
+But the very fact that there are gelato parlors next to ice-cream parlors is enough to suggest that there are differences between the two sweet desserts.
 If you are an American, and always thought of gelato as a variation of ice-cream, this article may be an eye opener for you.

-There are differences in churning methods, fat content and the serving temperature that make all the difference in the taste and flavor of gelato.
+There are differences between gelato and ice cream in the churning methods, fat content, and the serving temperature that make all the difference in the taste and flavor of gelato.
 Those who have eaten gelato know that it is softer than ice cream, and also melts faster in your mouth, but not many know why this happens.

 • Gelato is stored and served at temperatures higher than freezing temperatures of ice cream.